 - My Account

 Unknown to both parties, the home was subject to a restrictive covenant dating back to 1911 that precluded the use of the property by “any person not of the Caucasian race.”
-According to the deed, “people of the Negro or Mongolian race” were forbidden from using or occupying the property, or contracting to purchase the property, for a period of fifty years after the original covenant had gone into effect.
-As a marker of just how pervasive restrictive covenants had become, three justices were forced to recuse themselves when they learned that their own deeds included such a provision.
+According to the deed, “people of the Negro or Mongolian race” were forbidden from using or occupying the property, or contracting to purchase the property, for fifty years after the original covenant had gone into effect.
+As a marker of just how pervasive restrictive covenants had become, three justices were forced to recuse themselves when they learned that their deeds included such a provision.

 On January 16, 1948, the remaining six justices issued a unanimous opinion vindicating the Shelleys’ struggles.
 Although the case did not violate outlaw covenants (only a state's enforcement of the practice), in Shelley v.
 Kraemer, the Supreme Court strongly reinforced the 14th Amendment's guarantee of equal protection of the laws, which includes rights to acquire, enjoy, own, and dispose of the property.
 The Shelley case was a heartening signal for African Americans that positive social change could be achieved through law and the courts.